Kazakh Soviet Socialist Republic: Famines

 The most significant factors that shaped the ethnic composition of the population of Kazakhstan were the 1920s and 1930s famines.
-According to different estimates of the effects of the Kazakh famine of 1930–1933, up to 40% of Kazakhs (indigenous ethnic group) either died of starvation or fled the territory.
+According to different estimates of the effects of the Kazakh famine of 1930–1933, up to 40% of ethnic Kazakhs either died of starvation or fled the territory.
 Official government census data report the contraction of Kazakh population from 3.6 million in 1926 to 2.3 million in 1939.
 The deadly effects of the famines are still remembered in now independent Kazakhstan, with national remembrances and solidarity campaigns gaining traction among the national community.

 Economy

 Before Soviet times, there was barely any industry or large-scale agriculture in the country.
 Most residents were either steppe nomads or pastoralists.
 While the USSR managed to create thriving industries and brought agriculture to Kazakhstan, these developments came at great costs.
 Forced collectivization of farms, bureaucratic restrictions, highly centralized economic planning and an excessive focus on heavy industry caused both structural and workforce issues for the Kazakh economy.

 Stalin's push for greater industrialization throughout the Soviet Union was heeded without opposition in the country.
 During his leadership, Central Asia experienced rapid yet chaotic industrial growth and agricultural restructuring, including the Kazakh SSR.
 In the 1930s and 1940s, major investments were poured into the Kazakh SSR to build transportation networks to link the country via road and rail.
 Many industrial manufacturing plants were built throughout the country, pertaining to metallurgy, oil and gas production, chemical processing, defense equipment and wheat processing.
 Upon the start of the Second World War, many large factories located on the Eastern Front (World War II) were shifted to the Kazakh SSR, to protect the USSR's industrial lifelines.
 This would prove vital for the USSR's victory as well as for the Kazakh economy.
 The Semipalatinsk Nuclear Test Site and Baikonur Cosmodrome were also built here, with Baikonur being the iconic launch site for many prominent Soviet space explorations.

 After the war, the Virgin Lands Campaign was started in 1953.
 This was led by Nikita Khrushchev, with the goal of developing the previously uncultivated lands of the republic and helping to boost Soviet agricultural yields.
 However, since it did not work as promised, the campaign was eventually abandoned in the 1960s.
 The Kazakh SSR did eventually become a key regional producer of wheat, beet and cotton.

 The Kazakh SSR arguably saw its best days under Dinmukhamed Kunaev, who not only brought significant economic expansion but also managed to foster political autonomy from Moscow.
 He oversaw a rapid expansion in the country's material prosperity, industrial capacity and social status.
 The Kazakh SSR became an efficient exporter of valuable raw and processed goods, eventually becoming the third largest economy of the USSR.
 During the tumultuous era of Gorbachev's policies of Perestroika and Glasnost, the economy stagnated and left many citizens disappointed.
 The economic discontent, coupled with growing nationalism among the elites and youth, would lead to the downfall of Soviet rule in Kazakhstan.